MicrosoftDocs/ATADocs/ATADocs/ata-privacy-compliance.md

 To permanently delete user-related data from the ATA database, follow this procedure:

-1. Download the MongoDB script (gdpr.js) from the download center.
+1. [Download](https://aka.ms/ata-gdpr-script) the MongoDB script (gdpr.js).

 2. Copy the script onto the ATA Center machine and run the following command from the ATA Center machine:

-The ATA GDPR database script can perform the following actions:
+Use the ATA GDPR database script to delete entities and delete entity activity data, as described in the following sections.

 ### Delete entities